cloudflyer-project/masktunnel/README.md

 - **JavaScript injection**: Inject custom code to bypass client-side detection
 - **Zero configuration**: Works out-of-the-box with any HTTP client or browser

+**TODO**: Due to Golang limitations, will not preserve header order

 ## Installation

 ### Build from Source